The Lowland Lobban STR “motif” predates surnames (rev. Dec. 2022)

 To understand the motif, we first need to see that within the U198 project there is a set of haplogroups under DF89.
 The diagram below is a snippet from the FTDNA haplotree diagram.
 Within John Sloan’s U198 data set is a subset defined as “DF89+ but FGC12305 negative” which I have outlined in red on the diagram.

 There are several markers that signal the Lobban motif but I first pick as an illustration one called DYS568 (chart below, extracted from the spreadsheet).
 Within this subset, most people have 11 repeats, that is the mode, but the minimum is 8 and maximum 12.
-All of the Limb 7 (JFS0275) members have 8 repeats, and there are two matches, both in JFS0266, who also have that number.
+[Indeed, scrolling through the chart for the entire R1b project, shows deviations from 11 in this marker are very few and very close — 10 or 12.
+(It’s the 53rd marker from the left of the chart.)]
+Yet, all of the Limb 7 (JFS0275) members have only 8 repeats, and there are two matches, both in JFS0266, who also have that number.

 Some of the subset “DF89+ but negative for FGC12305” showing some of the participants and one of the STR markers, DYS568.
 Screenshot snippets assembled from U198 Project colorized chart, https://www.familytreedna.com/public/U198/default.aspx?section=ycolorized